-Such a statement looks as follows:
+An example of such a statement is as follows:

 Assert(state->number_of_rows >= 0);

-The Assert statements are implemented as C Macros.
+The Assert statements are implemented as C macros.
 If the condition is fulfilled, nothing happens.
-If the condition is not met, the software is interrupted and an error message is logged.
+If the condition is not met, the software is interrupted, and an error message is logged.

 These Assert macros are defined in the file /usr/include/postgresql/12/server/c.h: